-Dehydration and electrolyte loss are not the sole causes of
+Dehydration and electrolyte loss are not the

-are hydrated and supplemented with electrolytes.
+when they are hydrated and supplemented with electrolytes.

 A more recent theory suggests that EAMC is related to sustained